General Synthetic-Powered Inference: Additional Experiments

 \textbf{Base statistical test.} We use a permutation test with $10{,}000$ permutations per trial.
 For each setting (null for Type I error, alternative for power), we perform $100$ independent trials.
 Within each trial, we compute the test statistic on the observed data and on the permuted datasets to obtain a $p$-value.
 Aggregating over the $100$ trials yields our estimates of Type I error and power.
 We report the mean and standard deviation across trials to quantify variability.

-{\bf Results: Evaluating power.} \Cref{fig:clip-learned-rep-p} presents the performance of different hypothesis testing methods as a function of the real sample size $n$, for $N=100$, $\alpha=10\%$, and $\ep= 5\%$.
+{\bf Results: Evaluating power.} \Cref{app-fig:clip-learned-rep-p} presents the performance of different hypothesis testing methods as a function of the real sample size $n$, for $N=100$, $\alpha=10\%$, and $\ep= 5\%$.
 The rejection rate (power) is well above the target level $\alpha$, indicating that the mean activation score for images containing animals is indeed higher than for non-animals, supporting the conclusion that attention head L22H6 detects animals.

 Following that figure, we observe that \texttt{\gespi} consistently achieves higher power than the base method \texttt{OnlyReal} across all values of $n$, with power increasing as $n$ grows, illustrating the benefit of leveraging additional synthetic data.
 For sufficiently large $n$ ($n \geq 45$), both methods achieve power close to $1$ and obtain comparable performance.
+For all values of $n$, \texttt{\gespi} and \texttt{Guardrail} attain the same power.
 At the same time, \texttt{OnlySynth}, which relies only on synthetic images, achieves high power due to the large sample size; however, this approach does not provide valid error rate control, as the synthetic data may differ from the real data distribution.

 {\bf Results: Evaluating Type I error.} Next, we compare the performance of different hypothesis testing methods under the null hypothesis.
-To do so, we split the non-animal classes into two disjoint groups and repeat the experiment from~\Cref{fig:clip-learned-rep-p}.
+To do so, we split the non-animal classes into two disjoint groups and repeat the experiment from~\Cref{app-fig:clip-learned-rep-p}.
 Under the null, the activation score distributions of the two groups are expected to be equal.
-Indeed, \Cref{fig:clip-learned-rep-hist-a} shows the histograms for the real data, where the two groups exhibit similar distributions.
-In contrast, \Cref{fig:clip-learned-rep-hist-b} shows the histograms for the synthetic data, where the two groups display noticeable differences, highlighting that the synthetic distribution does not perfectly match the real one.
+Indeed, \Cref{app-fig:clip-learned-rep-hist-a} shows the histograms for the real data, where the two groups exhibit similar distributions.
+In contrast, \Cref{app-fig:clip-learned-rep-hist-b} shows the histograms for the synthetic data, where the two groups display noticeable differences, highlighting that the synthetic distribution does not perfectly match the real one.